-But if in a traffic controlled pattern No Right Turn signs west of Via Marina were posted and east of Via Marina all these streets had No Left Turn signs during the restricted hours, there would be no more commuter traffic!
+But if in a traffic controlled pattern on Washington Blvd had No Right Turn signs west of Via Marina posted and east of Via Marina all these streets had No Left Turn signs during the restricted hours, there would be no more commuter traffic!
 The number three lane, which allows travel north on Ocean Ave. will need to be fitted with a more sophisticated electronic sign that displays a Do Not Enter message in the AM peak period.